 Be careful when importing objects, as you can overwrite your existing work.
 Pay attention to prompts and warnings along the way!

-To import entire project packages, follow these steps:
+To import a complete Mendix project package, follow these steps:

-Click the File menu in the Modeler and select Import Project Package:
+Click the File menu in the Desktop Modeler and select Import Project Package…:

 Select your Mendix project package file and click Open.
 The Import Project Package dialog box will appear: